rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 In this exercise, you will configure the Azure Stack environment for the lab.
 You will install the resource providers for Azure SQL Database and Azure App Service, from there you will configure the taxonomy for the Azure Stack hands-on lab.

-Tip: To minimize prompts from PowerShell, set your execution policy to bypass
+Tip: To minimize prompts from PowerShell, set your execution policy to bypass.

-Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser
+Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser.

 ### Task 1: Deploy the Azure Stack App Service Resource Provider